 The Aiguille du Midi has its own postage stamp and a letterbox.
 Postcards and stamps are available in the souvenir shops.

 Panoramic Mont Blanc Cable Car

-A further journey into the high mountain landscape surrounding the Aiguille du Midi can be made by the Panoramic Mont Blanc lift which is the highest cable car traverse in the world and which connects France and Italy.
+A further journey into the high mountain landscape surrounding the Aiguille du Midi can be made by the Panoramic Mont Blanc lift, which is the highest cable car traverse in the world, and which connects France and Italy during the summer months.

 The 5km journey from the top station of the Aiguille de Midi to Point Helbronner crosses the Mont Blanc Massif.
 Count on two hours roundtrip from the summit of the Aiguille du Midi, 4-5 hours from the the bottom station in Chamonix.
 It is also possible to take another cable car down from Point Helbronner down into the La Palud area of Courmayeur, Italy.